baiango/edri/rust/coding_standards.md

  pop     rsi
  ret
 ```
 You can see it use xmm or ymm in the assembly.
-You can expect that will run faster x2 than your normal scalar code.
+You can expect that will run faster x2 than your normal scalar code for that line.
+(Not always though.)